HTTP-RPC/Sierra/charts-reference.md

 Map keys generally represent the chart's domain, with their associated values representing the range.

-For example, the following code creates a simple data set for use by a time series chart:
+For example, this code creates a simple data set for use by a time series chart:

 ```java
 var dataSet = new DataSet<Double, Double>("Positive Values", Color.RED);